Simulating core excitation in breakup reactions of halo nuclei using an effective three-body force: Results

 Summarizing the story so far: a well-tailored three-body potential can provide the strength in the $\fial^+$ resonance that was missing from the earlier Halo EFT + DEA calculation with two-body potentials alone.
-The range of that force should at least be equal to that of the imaginary part of the core-target optical potential and should also not be too large, so it does not affect the non-resonant break\-up.
-As long as $3~{\rm fm} \leq R_0 \leq 5~{\rm fm}$ the magnitude of $V_{3b}$ can be chosen to reproduce the energy distribution up to about 1.5~MeV and the angular distribution integrated over $1.2~\mbox{MeV}\le E \le 1.4~\mbox{MeV}$.
+The range $R_0^{cT}$ should be chosen close to its ``natural'' value, i.e. the range of the optical potential $V_{cT}$.
+As long as $3~{\rm fm} \leq R_0^{cT} \leq 5~{\rm fm}$ the magnitude of $V_{3b}$ can be chosen to reproduce the energy distribution up to about 1.5~MeV and the angular distribution integrated over $1.2~\mbox{MeV}\le E \le 1.4~\mbox{MeV}$.

-Up to now, the range $R_0$ of the three-body force \eq{e4} has been chosen equal in both the $c$-$T$ and the $c$-n coordinates; however there is no reason other than simplicity to do this.
-Indeed, it would be strange to constrain the range of the interaction in the $c$-n coordinate according to the range of the $c$-$T$ nuclear optical potential.
-As a second step in our analysis, we take full advantage of \Eq{e4} by considering different ranges in both coordinates.
-For the $c$-$T$ range, we keep the value $R_0^{cT}=3.5$~fm, which was found to be optimal in the first part of our analysis.
-We then repeat the calculations for different $R_0^{c\rm n}$.
+Up to now, $R_0^{c\rm n}$ has been kept to 1.7~fm, fixed by the range $r_0$ of $V_{c\rm n}$.
+In this second step of our analysis, it is varied while $R_0^{cT}$ is maintained to its optimal value 3.5~fm

-The results are shown in \Fig{f3} for (a) the breakup energy distribution and (b) the angular distribution for the breakup near the $\fial^+$ resonance.
-The already discussed results without three-body force and with the three-body force with $R_0^{c\rm n}=R_0^{cT}=3.5$~fm are shown as the red solid and blue dash-dotted lines.
-Now adopting what seems a natural choice for $R_0^{c\rm n}$, the range of the $c$-n interaction in the Halo-EFT description of the projectile \eq{e2}, produces a surprising result.
+The results are shown in \Fig{f3} for (a) the breakup energy distribution and (b) the angular distribution for the breakup towards the $\fial^+$ resonance.
+The already discussed results without three-body force and with the three-body force with $R_0^{c\rm n}=1.7$~fm are shown as the red solid and green short-dashed lines.
+Exploring the $R_0^{c\rm n}$ model space to smaller distances produces interesting results.
 Choosing, e.g., $R_0^{c\rm n}=1$~fm while keeping an attractive three-body force ($V_0^{3b}=-1000$~MeV), leads to a significant $\thal^+$ peak and a reduction of the breakup cross section in the region of the $\fial^+$ continuum state (magenta dotted lines).
-This suggests that simulating the core excitation by a three-body force can lead to the excitation of the $\thal^+$ resonance as a single-particle state---as long as the $c$-n interaction range is chosen small enough.
+This suggests that simulating the core excitation by a three-body force can also lead to the excitation of the $\thal^+$ resonance as a single-particle state---as long as the $c$-n interaction range is chosen small enough.